danieltan1517/chess-jai/README.md

 Type `jai build.jai - release` to build an optimized build.

+Type `jai build.jai - release ai nnue_probe` to build the engine using Daniel Shawul's NNUE-Probe library.
+This C library is entirely optional, and is used to provide the best SIMD code for unsupported computers (e.g. AVX512, ARM NEON, MMX, etc.)

 The build script will try to detect the CPU you are using, and pick either `AVX2`, `SSE`, or `cpu` automatically based on your processor.
 Send the flags `avx2`, `sse`, or `cpu` to manually toggle what you want. `cpu` means running with no SIMD support.
 Because Neural Networks are based on matrix multiplication, SIMD is needed to obtain the best performance.

 ## Code Organization